 Disclaimer: Some links in this post contain affiliate links and we will receive a small commission if you make a purchase after clicking on our links.
 As always, we only recommend products that we trust and love.

 Recently we were on a hike and came across a 5 ft copperhead sunbathing on our path.
-Now obviously this wasn’t the first poisonous snake we’ve crossed on our treks nor will it be our last, but at the time of this particular incident, we didn’t have our first aid kit.
+Now obviously this wasn’t the first poisonous snake we’ve crossed on our treks nor will it be our last, but at the time of this particular incident, we didn’t have our camping first aid kit.

 After safely getting around the snake, we started to reflect on what would have happened had one of us gotten bit considering we were quite a few miles away from our vehicle and had limited cell service.
 We also realized that others, like us, may go hiking or camping unprepared or underprepared for medical emergencies.
-So, we made a list of everything you need (plus a few extras) to help DIY your first aid kit.
+So, we made a list of everything you need (plus a few extras) to help DIY your hiking, traveling, and camping first aid kit.